The 7 Best Hardware Encoders for Live Streaming (Update)

 How will it connect to the internet?

-Virtually all encoders have Wi-Fi capabilities, Ethernet, or both.
-If neither of these are available at your production location, you’ll need an encoder that can connect via cellular.
+Virtually all encoders have Ethernet ports, Wi-Fi capabilities, or both.
+If neither of these are available at your production location, you’ll need an encoder that can connect to the Internet via cellular.
+I discuss several options with this capability below.

 How noisy is it?